Pratikshinde55/Docker-Three_Tier-Architecture/README.md

 Here,check provided subnet range.

+Steps-4:

-4.Launch wordpress and uase PATTING to make outside world connection
+Launch wordpress and uase PATTING to make outside world connection

  As port number of container is 80 also check by